Nomagno/NDS-NetworkedInput/README.md

 - [ ] Make the 3DS version pretty, or the NDS version ugly ;)

 ## Usage
+*Server:*
+Build the example server using your favorite C-compliant compiler.

 *NDS:*
 Build the client into a .nds file using devkitARM or download it __[here](https://github.com/Louisvh/NDS-controller/releases/download/v1.2.0/NDS-controller.nds)__.